MQCybersec/mqcybersec-website/src/content/writeups/25-pwnmequals-hackthebot1.md

 Which then exfiltrated the cookie!

-### Puppeteer Shenanigans
+### Nginx Shenanigans

 Full credit to Discord user `minilucker` for this solve.

-Pulling out the browser cookies by using Puppeteer you can decrypt them for the flag.
+Pulling out the browser cookies from the Puppeteer cache you can decrypt them for the flag.

 Firstly send a report to the URL `http://localhost/` to initialise the cookies in the browser cache.